Valencia cafe terrace from above with cafe con leche, half-eaten ensaimada and a leather travel wallet

 • 3-6 months of bank statements showing consistent income

-• Private health insurance from a Spanish-authorized provider (no co-pays, comprehensive cover)
+• Private health insurance from a Spanish-authorised provider (no co-pays)

-• Criminal background check (apostilled) from each country lived in the last 5 years
+• Criminal background check (apostilled) - from each country in last 5 years

 • Medical certificate confirming no contagious disease

-• Proof of accommodation in Spain (rental contract or property deed)
+• Proof of accommodation in Spain (rental contract or deed)

 • Two passport-sized photos